zchee/golang-wiki/Modules.md

 Yes.
 VCS is not required.

-This is very simple if you have a single module you want to edit at a time, and you can place the `go.mod` anywhere.
+This is very simple if you have a single module you want to edit at a time, and you can place the file tree containing the single `go.mod` in a convenient location.

 If you want to have multiple inter-related modules on your local disk that you want to edit at the same time, then `replace` directives are one approach.
 Here is a sample `go.mod` that uses a `replace` with a relative path to point the `hello` module at the on-disk location of the `goodbye` module (without relying on any VCS):